 I think that in 2018, all of us receive more retail related emails than we could ever hope to read in the rest of our life, and they still keep coming.
-While I think that all of us need to work on becoming conscious purchasers- me, included!- and need to reframe our ways of thinking- cheap shouldn’t be the only factor -, these promotional emails can help you save some money on what could otherwise be quite an expensive item.
+That only multiplies when Black Friday, Cyber Monday, Boxing Week, and everything else rolls around.
+While I think that all of us need to work on becoming conscious purchasers- me, included!- and need to reframe our ways of thinking, cheap shouldn’t be the only factor.
+These promotional emails can help you save some money on what could otherwise be quite an expensive item.
 However, these emails can quickly become overwhelming and enticing, and can really cloud your shopping judgement if you let them.
-These are 6 easy ways to shop sale emails the smart way!
+These are 6 easy ways to shop sale emails the smart way for Black Friday!

 1. Know What You Are Looking For